-Quite possibly the best “splash pad” in the Twin Cities award goes to Nicollet Commons Park in Burnsville, a water feature so pretty I’m reluctant to give it the splash pad label.
+Quite possibly the best “splash pad” in the Twin Cities award goes to NICOLLET COMMONS PARK in Burnsville, a water feature so pretty I’m reluctant to give it the splash pad label.
 It was, however, built with the hope that the community would do just that – jump right in and splash away the hot summer months.

-Nicollet Commons Park
+About Nicollet Commons Park

-12550 Nicollet Ave, Burnsville 55337
+12550 Nicollet Avenue, Burnsville 55337

 Admission is free and parking is free on side streets.
 Get the annual summer lineup for Thursday Rockin’ Lunch Hour concerts here.
 Traditionally, Thursday Rockin’ Readers begins at 11:15am with kid-friendly entertainment to follow.
 Select Friday nights during the summer, Flicks on the Bricks screens at dusk in the park.